dzbeck/attack_to_cve/updated-methodology.md

 ![/cve-to-attack-sentence.png](/cve-to-attack-sentence.png)

-Given a vulnerability, it may not be possible to identify an ATT&CK technique for each VID category because ATT&CK's level of abstraction may not match that of the vulnerability.
+Given a vulnerability, it may not be possible to identify an ATT&CK technique for each VID component because ATT&CK's level of abstraction may not match that of the vulnerability.
 Also, ATT&CK defines techniques used in *real-world* attacks and does not include theoretical techniques.
-But as we illustrate in the examples below, a VID with just one or two components is still useful.
+However, as we illustrate in the examples below, a VID with just one or two components is still useful.

 ##	Mapping Methodology

-Mapping vulnerabilities to ATT&CK techniques--identifying exploit method and impacts--involves one or more of the following activities:
+Mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) involves one or more of the following activities:

 - **Consider Common Vulnerability Types** - vulnerabilities based on the same weakness (e.g., CWE-79: cross-site scripting) will often have the same ATT&CK mapping.
-The [Common Vulnerability Types](new-methodology.md#common-vulnerability-types) section includes a list of common vulnerability types which provides a VID (or a starting point) for many vulnerabilities.
+The [Common Vulnerability Types](#common-vulnerability-types) section includes a list of common vulnerability types that provides a VID for many vulnerabilities.
 - **Consider Standard Exploit Methods** - Vulnerabilities of the same type can often be exploited in many different ways.
-However details can lead to identification of a specific exploit method.
-The [Standard Exploit Methods](new-methodology.md#standard-exploit-methods) section includes a collection of exploit methods based the type of vulnerable object and the attack entry point.
+However, specifics of a vulnerability can lead to identification of a specific exploit method.
+The [Standard Exploit Methods](#standard-exploit-methods) section includes a collection of exploit methods based the type of vulnerable object and the attack entry point.
 - **Identify Techniques Using Keywords** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability table, there are many more that require a once-off, custom mapping.
-In these cases, keywords in the vulnerability's description can be used to identify the ATT&CK techniques corresponding to the exploit method and impact components of a VID.
+In these cases, keywords in the vulnerability's description can be used to identify the ATT&CK techniques associated with the exploit method and impact components of a VID.
 Details are given in the [Keyword-based Mapping](new-methodology.md#keyword-based-mapping) section.

-Example mappings are given in each section.
+Example mappings, [Background Notes](#background-notes) and [References](#references) are also included below.

 ### Common Vulnerability Types